 Additional Building or Site Plan Features (up to 6 points): Projects will receive up to 6 points for providing building or site plan features that further comprehensive plan or Zoning Code goals to provide enhanced building or site design.
 Applicants must demonstrate their projects possess features identified as premiums in Zoning Code chapter 540 Article VII with the following exceptions; no points will be awarded for affordable housing (the purpose of this review), transit facility (a criterion already in use), through-block connection (a criterion already in use), or urban open space, outdoor (a criterion already in use in the plazas category).
-Two points will be awarded for act total of 6 points, with no maximum number of premiums per zoning district.
+Two points will be awarded for each type of premium provided, up to a total of 6 points, with no maximum number of premiums per zoning district.
 Premiums already counting toward Zoning Code floor area ratio (FAR) and height premiums can also count toward this affordable housing rubric.